jdineley/Project-Battleship/README.md

 Human vs Computer only.
 The main focus of the build looked at implementing the computer opponent.
 Less effort toward the game aesthetic.

-Although a lot of effort has gone into making the computer make intelligent decisions, of curse there are still room for improvements (see improvements below) Have a play and see what you think.
+Although a lot of effort has gone into making the computer make intelligent decisions, of course there are still room for improvements (see improvements below).
+Have a play and see what you think.

 Improvements: